konigio/konigio.github.io/docs/Modeling_Software.md

 ---
 layout: documentation
-title: Modeling Software Applications
+title: Modeling Software
 ---

-Modeling software applications can be tricky.
+Software applications can be tricky to model.
 The [Schema.org](http://schema.org/SoftwareApplication) vocabulary defines some classes that provide a reasonable starting point for a semantic model.
 It includes the following hierarchy: